Setting Up the SAML Web Browser SSO Feature

 In the Akana Administration Console for all other containers:

-• In the Policy Manager Console container: #2 above, SSO Service Provider UI.
+• In the Policy Manager Console container, install SAML 2.0 Web Browser SSO Service Provider UI.

-• In every other container (Community Manager or OAuth Provider): #1 above, SSO Service Provider.
+• In every other container (Community Manager or OAuth Provider), install SAML 2.0 Web Browser SSO Service Provider.

 Step 2: Gather information

-When registering with the SAML Identity Provider, the terminology used or the organization of information might be a little different, depending on the specific provider, However, you can expect to be asked for the following pieces of information.
+When registering with the SAML Identity Provider, the terminology used or the organization of information might be a little different, depending on the specific provider, however, you can expect to be asked for the following pieces of information.
 Before setup, gather this information and have it ready when completing the configuration steps in Policy Manager and your Identity Provider:

 • Security key information for your request messages.